Sergio Santos (baseball): Toronto Blue Jays

 On December 6, 2011, he was traded to the Toronto Blue Jays for Néstor Molina.
 Santos was expected to act as the closer for the Jays, while veteran Francisco Cordero would be the setup pitcher.

 Santos made his first appearance as a Blue Jay on Opening Day 2012, getting the final 2 outs in a 16 inning win against the Cleveland Indians, the longest game in Opening Day history.
 Santos was placed on the 15-day disabled list on April 21 due to right shoulder inflammation.
 He was later transferred to the 60-day disabled list.
 On July 15, it was announced that Santos would need season-ending surgery on his right shoulder.
 He made 6 appearances for the Blue Jays in 2012, posting a 0-1 record with a 9.00 ERA and 2 saves in 4 chances.

 Santos pitched through 2013 Spring Training with the Blue Jays and made the team, but was not selected to be the closer, with manager John Gibbons electing to use Casey Janssen instead of Santos.
 On April 15, Santos was placed on the 15-day DL with a triceps strain.
-On May 14, it was revealed that Santos would require surgery on his right elbow to clean out some bone spurs and chips.
+On May 14, it was revealed Santos would require surgery on his right elbow to clean out some bone spurs and chips.
 On August 1, Santos was activated from the 60-day disabled list by the Blue Jays and called up to replace Dustin McGowan, who was placed on the 15-day disabled list.
 Despite being sidelined for three and a half months, Santos pitched exceedingly well in his return to Blue Jays, and finished the season with a 1.75 ERA in 29 appearances.

 Santos began the 2014 season as the closer for the Blue Jays, due to an injury to Casey Janssen.
 Santos converted his first 5 save chances, but proceeded to blow his next 3 opportunities, raising his ERA to over 10.
 On May 3, he was replaced as closer by Aaron Loup.
 Santos was designated for assignment by the Blue Jays on July 21.
 He cleared waivers and was assigned to the Triple-A Buffalo Bisons on July 23.
 His contract was selected from Buffalo on August 23.
 The Blue Jays designated Santos for assignment again on August 27, after he made two unsuccessful appearances with the big league club.
 On September 1, he was outrighted to the Double-A New Hampshire Fisher Cats.
 Santos finished the 2014 season with a 0–3 record, 5 saves, 8.57 ERA, 29 strikeouts, and a 2.19 WHIP in 26 appearances totaling 21 innings pitched.
 He became a free agent following the season.